Jim Cuthbert and Margaret Cuthbert: Website

 The first of the themes relates to public expenditure in Scotland, and monitoring the financial aspects of devolution.
 Under this theme are papers dealing with various aspects of the Barnett formula, (the means by which the major part of the funding of the Scottish Parliament is currently determined): there are also critiques of the Scottish Executiveís annual exercise on Government Expenditure and Revenues in Scotland, and of the Treasuryís fundamental Public Expenditure Statistical Analysis.
 There are also papers dealing with what information is required so that the operation of devolution can be properly monitored.
 All of these papers represent an attempt to look below the surface of, and to demystify, the important subject of Scotlandís public finances.

 Our next theme relates to the topic of growing the Scottish economy.
-The papers deal with specific topics in areas like the knowledge economy, higher education and international trade.
+The papers deal with specific topics in areas like the knowledge economy, higher education and international trade: included under this theme is the factfile we produced in September 2014 on the labour market and social security.
+A link to this factfile is also given here.

 Our third and fourth themes also deal with specific subjects- but subjects of such importance they each merit themes in their own right.
 One is the financing of the water industry in Scotland, and, more generally, utility pricing.
 Water is not merely one of Scotlandís major industries: it also constitutes a vital economic resource, in which Scotland has a major potential comparative advantage.
 We demonstrate how, because of errors made by the Scottish Executive in the implementation of a new system of financial control for the water industry, it is likely that water customers will be overcharged by approaching £1 billion over the period 2002-10: and the continuation of the water industry in Scotland as a publicly owned body has also been jeopardised.
 As our work in this area is progressing, it is broadening into a more general critique of the widely used Regulatory Capital Value method of setting prices for regulated utilities.
 Our work has also branched out recently in another direction, namely into a critique of certain important elements of the Private Finance Initiative, (PFI).
 The common element is that, at base, the fundamental errors we have uncovered in both PFI and utility pricing stem from mistakes in the application of current cost accounting.